-PanAust aligns with the International Council on Mining and Metals policy on climate change.
+PanAust aligns with the intent of International Council on Mining and Metals principles on Climate Change Policy Design.

 PanAust is a signatory to the International Cyanide Management Code which promotes the responsible use of cyanide in gold mining.
-The Ban Houayxai gold-silver process plant was designed and built from the ground up to be compliant with the Code.
+The Ban Houayxai Gold-Silver Operation process plant was designed to be compliant with the Code.

 PanAust regularly presents at international forums on its leading practice management of acid generating material (acid rock drainage [ARD]).
-Each year, PanAust reports in accordance with the Global Reporting Initiative (GRI) Sustainability Guidelines (Annual Publications).
+Each year, PanAust reports in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standards (Annual Publications).